bocsx/uservars/README.md

 - /proc/uservars/systemvars/delete_var - Delete variable under /proc/uservars

 ## TODO list
+- 1st use a linked list to keep track of the vars and dirs
 - create_dir
 - delete_dir
 - create_var
 - delete_var
 - use variable size variables instead of a fix one
+- use a tree instead of the linked list
 - free all the allocated space on module removal